 The digital nomad lifestyle can be a real dream.
 But only if you find the right accommodation.
 Luckily, there are quite a few laptop friendly hostels in Barcelona but this one truly stood out to us.

 It might not be the cheapest place in the city, but it definitely comes with a lot of bang for your buck.
 The Apple Computers in the common areas are just one of them.
 Of course, the free Wifi is as fast as it could possibly be, so you can get work done within the blink of an eye!

 It’s located in the lively neighborhood of Las Rambas, so once you’ve put your laptop away, you can head out and enjoy the rest of the day.
 But don’t worry, the hostel itself is very peaceful and quiet despite the great location near La Rambla.

 There will be no way around noticing how eco-friendly this hostel is.
 At the broke backpacker, we travel consciously of nature and everyone around us, and the hostels standards make our hearts sing.
 Not only has it earned an EU Label for being super eco-friendly, Sleep Green is also committed to sustainable tourism.

-If you’re a party lover, this place won’t be the right one for you.
+If you’re a party lover, this place won’t be the right one for you as it’s one of the more chilled Barcelona hostels.
 You’ll find a grown up and respectful crowd that prefer a quiet stay so they can work on their laptops in peace.
 However, as we mentioned before, the hostel is located in a lively area so you get the best of both worlds.